 IPCC is a not-for-profit organisation with nearly 60% of our annual income donated by our dedicated supporters.

-IPCC’s mission is to conserve a representative sample of the pealtands of Ireland for future generations to enjoy.
+IPCC’s mission is to conserve a representative sample of the peatlands of Ireland for people to enjoy now and in the future.

 Staff and Supporters